 Change in the Workplace: Layoffs

-Downsizing can be hard on those who are still working as well as on those who are laid off.
+Company layoffs and downsizing can be hard on those who are still working, as well as those who are let go.

 If you keep a healthy outlook, coping with change can be easier.

-Get help if you're stuck.
-Talk with your EAP or human resources representative, or look in the phone book for workshops on managing stress and change.
+- Get help if you're stuck.
+Talk with your EAP (employee assistance program) or human resources representative.
+Or look online for workshops on managing stress and change.